kattouf/Sake/README.md

 Swift-based utility for managing project commands, inspired by Make.
 Write your project commands in Swift and enjoy type safety, code reuse, and seamless integration.

+> [!IMPORTANT]
+> Sake is feature-complete but hasn’t been battle-tested in production yet.
+Use with care.

 ## ⭐️ Key Features

 - **Swift-Native Workflow**: Write, execute, and manage all your project commands in Swift with full IDE support, type safety, and seamless integration